Rod Taylor plays Winston Churchill in this Quentin Tarantino film set in an

 Rod behind the scenes with Martin Wuttke, who played Hitler.

 Click for larger view of above

 Official film site

 The Quentin Tarantino Archives

-Palm Beach Post article/interview about Rod
+Palm Beach Post interview with

 "Inglourious Basterds" was released in three different formats on Dec.
 15, 2009: